-EVALUATION STANDARDS Exceeds Standard Satisfactory/Meets Standard Progress Evident Moving Toward Standard Unsatisfactory/Not Meeting Standard Not Applicable COMMENTS/EVIDENCE/FEEDBACK Please comment if the standard is marked unsatisfactory/not meeting standard 5.4 Using data to establish learning goals and to plan, differentiate, and modify instruction, facilitation or coaching 5.5 Supporting staff and/or students in self-assessment, goal setting, and monitoring progress 5.6 Using available technologies to assist in assessment, analysis, and communication of learning 6.
-DEVELOPING AS A PROFESSIO NAL EDU JCAT OR 6.1 Reflecting on teaching, facilitation or coaching practice in support of student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support staff and/or student learning 6.4 Engaging local and/or school communities in support of the instructional program 6.5 Managing professional responsibilities to maintain motivation and commitment to all 6.6 Demonstrating professional responsibility, integrity, and ethical conduct
+EVALUATION STANDARDS Exceeds Standard Satisfactory/Meets Standard Progress Evident/Moving Toward Standard Unsatisfactory/Not Meeting Standard Not Applicable COMMENTS/EVIDENCE/FEEDBACK Please comment if the standard is marked unsatisfactory/not meeting standard 5.4 Using data to establish learning goals and to plan, differentiate, and modify instruction, facilitation or coaching 5.5 Supporting staff and/or students in self-assessment, goal setting, and monitoring progress 5.6 Using available technologies to assist in assessment, analysis, and communication of learning 1015 10.70 6.
+DEVELOPING AS A PROFESSIO NAL EDU CAI OR 6.1 Reflecting on teaching, facilitation or coaching practice in support of student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support staff and/or student learning 6.4 Engaging local and/or school communities in support of the instructional program 6.5 Managing professional responsibilities to maintain motivation and commitment to all 6.6 Demonstrating professional responsibility, integrity, and ethical conduct Evaluator's Signature Da ate - Eva luatee's Signature Date

-^{} The evaluatee's signature does not constitute endorsement of evaluator's notations, only that this document has been reviewed.
-Within ten (10) working days the unit member may attach a written response to the Observation Form that shall become a permanent attachment to the evaluation when placed in the personnel file.
+\ The evaluatee's signature does not constitute endorsement of evaluator's notations, only that this document has been reviewed.
+Within ten (10) working days the unit member may attach a written response to the Observation Form that will become a permanent attachment to the evaluation when placed in the personnel file.

-APPENDIX D-7B: TEACHER ON SPECIAL ASSIGNMENT-FORMAL EVALUATION SUMMARY
+$\frac{\text{APPENDIX D-7B: TEACHER ON SPECIAL ASSIGNMENT-FORMAL}}{\text{EVALUATION SUMMARY}}$